 If anyone in your household is going to wear a costume, introduce the concept of a costume to your dog before the holiday or party.
-Several days ahead of time, have a handful of treats and put on one piece of the costume.
-Talk to your dog in a happy tone of voice, “Look at this!
-What is it?” and give him a treat.
+Several days ahead of time, place treats on one piece of the costume while talking to your dog in a happy tone of voice, “Look at this!
+What is it?” and give them a treat.
 Repeat this a few times and then introduce another piece of the costume.
 The next day, repeat this with another piece of the costume.
 Keep it fun, interesting, and rewarding for your dog.

-If your dog is reactive when the doorbell rings, do some training to lessen this reaction before the holiday.
-Have him on leash and have a pocketful of high value (special) treats.
-Go to the door, open it and stand in the doorway.
-Ring the doorbell, ask your dog to sit (it’s hard to bark, look around for the strangers, sit, and focus on the treat all at the same time).
-When your dog sits, praise him and give him a treat.
-Repeat a few times, praise him, and go do something else.
+If your dog is reactive when the doorbell rings, do some training to lessen their reaction before the holiday.
+Have them on leash and have a pocketful of high value (special) treats.
+Go to the door, open it, and stand in the doorway.
+Ring the doorbell and ask your dog to sit – it’s hard to bark, look around for strangers, sit, and focus on the treat all at the same time.
+When your dog sits, praise them, and give them a treat.
+Repeat a few times, give praise, then go do something else.
 Repeat this several times leading up to Halloween.

-If you’re going to be the parent walking your children around the neighborhood, leave your dog at home.
-He doesn’t need to see all the neighborhood kids dressed up, making funny noises as they pretend to be monsters or animals.
-If you’re the parent staying at home handing out candy, don’t have him answer the door with you.
+If you’re taking your children around the neighborhood, leave your dog at home.
+They don’t need to see all the neighborhood kids dressed up and making funny noises as they pretend to be monsters or animals.
+If you’re at home handing out candy, don’t have them answer the door with you.
 This tends to get the dog more excited or worried.
-And let’s face it, he doesn’t need to greet everyone – especially all those children who are excited about the holiday and are probably on a sugar high.

 Come Halloween evening, have one family member spend the evening with your dog in another room.
-Have the TV or music on, grab some snacks and snuggle up with the dog.
-He may still react a few times when people come to the house, but hopefully he’ll settle down quickly.
+Have the TV or music on, grab some snacks, and snuggle up with your dog.
+They may still react a few times when people come to the house, but hopefully they’ll settle down quickly.

 Keep Candy Out of Reach